fonoster/routr/docs/api/registry.md

-Gets a list of gateways the server is registered on.
+This method gets a list of available(online) gateways.

 **URL**